Asymptotic theory of cepstral random fields: The cepstral model and its computation

-In this formula we have written the exponential of a matrix, which here is {\it not} the ``matrix exponential," but rather just consists of exponentiating each entry of the matrix (this is clear from the antecedent formula).
+provides a practical method of computation.
+In this formula, which is derived in the Supplement's Appendix B, we have written the exponential of a matrix, which here is \textit{not} the ``matrix exponential,'' but rather just consists of exponentiating each entry of the matrix.
 So (\ref{eq:acfApprox}) produces an arbitrarily fine approximation to the acf (taking $M$ as large as desired).
-The algorithm takes a given $\Theta$, produces $[\Theta]$ via (\ref{eq:indexRule}), computes $E$ and $G$ (ahead of time, as they do not depend upon the parameters), and determines $[\Gamma]$ via (\ref{eq:acfApprox}).
+The algorithm takes a given $\Theta$, produces $[\Theta]$ via (\ref{eq:indexRule}), computes $E$ and $G$ (ahead of time, as they do not depend upon the parameters) and determines $[\Gamma]$ via~(\ref{eq:acfApprox}).